-This appliance has a naked flame and as with all heating appliances a fireguard should be used for the protection of children, the elderly and infirm.
-Fireguards that conform to B.S.
-8423 : 2002 should be fitted.
-(Fireguards for use with gas heating appliances).
+This is a heating appliance and as with all heating appliances a fireguard should be used for the protection of children, the elderly and infirm.
+Fireguards should conform to B.S.
+8423: 2002 (Fireguards for use with gas heating appliances).